The 18 Craziest Conspiracy Theories About the Royal Family

 The royal family members are shape-shifting aliens

 Former BBC presenter David Icke has revealed himself as a conspiracy theorist, and one of his kookiest theories has to do with the royal family.
 Icke and others claim the royal family of the United Kingdom and all other countries are part of the Illuminati, and all of them earned their power because their human ancestor mated with reptilian aliens.
 He claims the theory explains why royal families are obsessed with keeping their bloodlines “clean” with other royals, and insists he’s talked to people who have seen people in power change into reptiles and back again.
-Even though they’re human like the rest of us, there is one law the royal family is legally allowed to break.

 Charles and Diana had a secret daughter